kkruecke/cplus-documentation/notes/observing-deduced-types.rst

 Observing Deduced Types
 =======================

-Scott Meyer's presentation at  at **CPPCon 2014** on `Type Deduction and Why You Care <https://www.youtube.com/watch?v=wQxj20X-tIU>`_ demonstates a technique(starting around minute 43) to force the compiler to display the types it has deduced when 1.) a function template is instantiated or when 2.) an auto variable is defined.
-The code shown  below results forces two compile errors that display both the deduced type of ``T`` and the deduced type of ``param``:
+Scott Meyer's presentation at  at **CPPCon 2014** on `Type Deduction and Why You Care <https://www.youtube.com/watch?v=wQxj20X-tIU>`_ demonstates (at around minute 43) how to force the compiler to display the types it has deduced when 1.) a function template is instantiated or when 2.) an auto variable is defined.
+The code below forces two compile errors that display both the deduced type of ``T`` and ``param``:

 .. code-block:: cpp